Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

 ## Digital Forensic Framework

-- Prepration for an Investigation
+- Prepration for an Investigation - Incident remote or local, what laws are relevant

-- Collection of Evidence / Forensic Recovery
+- Collection of Evidence / Forensic Recovery - What data to collect and the best way to collect it.

-- Preservation of Evidence
+- Preservation of Evidence - A read only master is made and stored in a digital valt, all processing is done on a copy.
+A **Write blocker** is used to prevent data contamination.
+In addition, a **cryptogenic digest** or hash is created to ensure that the evidence is not altered

-- Electronic Discovery and Analysis
+- Electronic Discovery and Analysis -

 - Present and Report